-The off-market deal for 70 Cobb Lane, which property records confirm, tops last year’s biggest residential sale in the Hamptons — $105 million for 90 Jule Pond Lane.
+The off-market deal for 70 Cobb Road, which property records confirm, tops last year’s biggest residential sale in the Hamptons — $105 million for 90 Jule Pond Lane.

 It also far exceeds the $84.4 million that hedge funder Ken Griffin paid for Calvin Klein’s compound in 2020, although is well short of the $147 million shelled out for East Hampton’s 60 Further Lane in 2014.

-Satellite imagery shows the Cobb Lane property includes two mammoth homes, two pools, a half basketball court and a tennis court.
+Satellite imagery shows the Cobb Road property includes two mammoth homes, two pools, a half basketball court and a tennis court.
 It also features more than 400 feet of private Mecox Bay frontage.

 The property was chopped into four separate parcels for sale, with the two main pieces ringing in at $60 million and $56.5 million, respectively.
-The buyers are four LLCs, each a slight variation on the name “Cobb Road Associates” (the sale documents refer to Cobb Road, although locals call it Cobb Lane).
-Hedgerow Exclusives, which is rumored to have handled the sale, declined to comment.
+The buyers are four LLCs, each a slight variation on the name “Cobb Road Associates.”
+Hedgerow Exclusives is rumored to have handled the sale, but the firm declined to comment.